MicrosoftDocs/architecture-center/docs/security/governance.md

 **Service admin (Break Glass Account)** – Use the service admin role only for emergencies (and initial setup if required).
 Do not use this role for daily tasks.
-See REF - Emergency Access (‘Break Glass’ Accounts) for more details.
+See [Emergency Access (‘Break Glass’ Accounts)](/azure/architecture/security/critical-impact-accounts.md#enforce-conditional-access-for-admins-zero-trust) for more details.

 ![A screenshot of a cell phone Description automatically generated](_images/ref-segment.png)